Tall, Tall Trees: Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that Jackson's vocal "evokes the right combination of devotion and playfulness on this tune about a man who promises his love everything from a big mansion to tall, tall trees."

 Music video

 The music video was directed and produced by Sherman Halsey and premiered in October 1995 on CMT.
-It features a woman (played by actress Monica Potter) in a white room watching screenshots of Jackson and his band playing in a black room.
+It features a barefoot woman (played by actress Monica Potter) in a white room watching screenshots of Jackson and his band playing in a black room.
 Throughout the video appears a random guy who tries to woo her.
 Near the end of the video a boy dressed like a cowboy gives the woman a peanut butter sandwich already bitten by the boy and she takes a bite but then leaves it on the chair, and then at the very end of the video, Jackson comes into the room and finds the sandwich on the chair, takes it, and walks away eating it.